Candace Johnson: Youth career

 Candace Johnson played for University of Missouri in Southeastern Conference, during her college years.

 In 2015, Johnson was named to First Team All-SEC.

 During her junior year, she was named to Second Team All-SEC.

 In 2013 during her sophomore year, she was named to 2013 Fall SEC Academic Honor Roll.

 In her freshman year, she was named to SEC All-Freshman Team.

 Chicago Red Stars

 On January 15, 2016, Johnson was selected by the Chicago Red Stars with the 36th overall pick in the 2016 NWSL College Draft.
 She did not make the team's final roster and played the 2016 season with the Chicago Red Star Reserves in the Women's Premier Soccer League.

 International

-On May 22, 2014, Candace Johnson played in qualification for 2015 world cup for Panama against Belize women's national football team, and scored the first goal at the sixth minute, in a 13–1 drubbing of Belize.
+On May 22, 2014, Candace Johnson played in the qualification game for the 2015 World Cup for Panama against Belize women's national football team, and scored the first goal at the sixth minute, in a 13–1 drubbing of Belize.

 Personal

 Candace is the daughter of Dwane and Raquel Johnson and calls Dallas, Texas her hometown.
 She studied health science at University of Missouri.
-Candance attended Ursuline Academy of Dallas for high school education and played soccer for Jaime Cantrell.
+Candace attended Ursuline Academy of Dallas for high school education and played soccer for Jaime Cantrell.